Skip to main content

 Single-valued.
 Unique to the user.

-Will be retired once everyone has moved to using Pairwise-ID
+Will be retired once everyone has moved to using Pairwise-ID.

 The Pairwise-ID of the user.
-SImilar to targetedID this is a consistent user ID you can use to recognise individuals when you need to do so.
+Similar to targetedID, this is a consistent user ID you can use to recognize individuals when you need to do so.

-Example: "OWI3YCR14MOJA8OGKJEN5TGWN=@organisation.org"
+Example: "OWI3YCR14MOJA8OGKJEN5TGWN=@organization.org"

 Should be released by IdPs in the OpenAthens federation who joined after November 2023.
 May be release by older IdPs.